robbie-cao/samd-touch/README.md

-# Qtouch on SAMD20/21 and QT6 Xplained
+# Qtouch on SAMD20/21 with QT6 Xplained board

-## How to Build with `arm-none-eabi-` Toolchain in Cygwin/Linux/MacOS
+## How to Build

+> Build with `arm-none-eabi-` toolchain in Cygwin/Linux/MacOS.

 ### Build in App Dir